Christensenella hongkongensis: Metabolism

-Comparative Genomics
+Comparative genomics

 Following the reclassification of Catabacter hongkongensis to Christensenella hongkongensis, FastANI was utilized to conduct pairwise Average Nucleotide Identity (ANI) comparisons among the six genomes from both genera.
 Subsequently, the genetic similarities between the genomes were plotted and visualized using the visualization library ggplot 2 package in R. Subsequently, the genomes were further analyzed based on their genetic makeup in attempts of learning more about their metabolic pathways and genomic features.
 ABRicate, a software developed to screen microorganisms for antimicrobial resistance, was also utilized to identify specific genes that led to such resistance.

 In the end, researchers learned that the six species of bacteria have genome sizes ranging from 2.5 to 3.3 MegaBase pairs and contain 48.52 to 52.07% of Guanine + Cytosine (GC) content.
 The ANI values of the Catabacteraceae and Christensenellaceae strains (HKU16T and ABBA15k) also revealed a 98.97% similarity between their genomes, ultimately indicating that the two strains belong to the same species.
 Similarly, the six genomes had ANI values ranging between 77.56% and 83.48%, expressing their nucleotide sequence similarities.
 Specifically, Christensenella intestinihominis (AF73-05CM02PP) and C. minuta (DSM 22607T) exhibited the highest ANI similarity value of 83.48% among different the species, suggesting that they have the closest genetic relationship despite being classified as distinct species.

 Alone, the 2 strains of Christensenella hongkongensis that were referenced (HKU16T, ABBA 15k) have had their genomes analyzed and published.
 Hence, C. hongkongensis has been found to have an average GC content of 48.66% and an average genome size and protein count of 3000377 base pairs and 2848 proteins with a 123.5 contig count.

 Physiology

-C. hongkongensis is a strictly anaerobic bacterium that is also non-spore forming, and shapes resembled short rods.
+Christensenella hongkongensis is a strictly anaerobic bacterium that is also non-spore forming, and shapes resembled short rods.
 Gram-stains revealed variable staining that were dependent on the culture-age, but generally Gram-positive.
 The species was also confirmed to be motile, and expressed flagella as revealed by flagellar stains.
 C. hongkongensis was also identified to be catalase positive, and has a diverse metabolic profile being able to utilize carbohydrates such as arabinose, glucose, mannose, and xylose.
 The species expressed growth on sheep's blood agar and colony formation was observed following a 48-hour incubation at 37 °C. The bacterium did not express hemolytic activity, and also did not have the capability to produce indole or reduce nitrate.
 Available research and literature on the species did not reveal specific details regarding optimal growth conditions and generation times.